-• being sick (vomiting).
+being sick (vomiting).

-Very rare (may affect up to 1 in 10,000 people)
+Very rare (may affects up to 1 in 10,000 people)

-- thrush (a yeast infection of the vagina, mouth or skin folds), you can get treatment for thrush from your doctor or pharmacist - kidney problems - fits (convulsions), seen in patients on high doses or with kidney problems - dizziness - hyperactivity - crystals in the urine, which may be seen as cloudy urine, or difficulty or discomfort in passing urine.
-Make sure you drink plenty of fluids to reduce the chance of these symptoms - teeth may appear stained, usually returning to normal with brushing (this has been reported in children) - the tongue may change to yellow, brown or black and it may have a hairy appearance - an excessive breakdown of red blood cells causing a type of anaemia.
+thrush (a yeast infection of the vagina, mouth or skin folds), you can get treatment for thrush from your doctor or pharmacist

+- kidnev problems - fits (convulsions), seen in patients on high doses or with kidney problems - dizziness - hyperactivity - crystals in the urine, which may be seen as cloudy urine, or difficulty or discomfort in passing urine.
+Make sure you drink plenty of fluids to reduce the chance of these symptoms - the tongue may change to yellow, brown or black and it may have a hairy appearance - an excessive breakdown of red blood cells causing a type of anaemia.
 Signs include: tiredness, headaches, shortness of breath, dizziness, looking pale and yellowing of the skin and the whites of the eyes - low number of white blood cells - low number of cells involved with blood clotting - the blood may take longer to clot than it normally would.
 You may notice this if you have a nosebleed or cut yourself.